 Who Was Walter White?

-In 1893, Walter White was born in Atlanta, Georgia.
-Though he had blonde hair and blue eyes, he embraced his African-American heritage, and fought to end the discrimination that surrounded African Americans.
+Though Walter White had blonde hair and blue eyes, he embraced his African American heritage and fought to end the discrimination that surrounded African Americans.
 As a member of the NAACP, White investigated lynchings and worked to end segregation; he later became the organization's executive secretary.
-In 1955, at age 61, he died in New York City.

 Walter Francis White was born in Atlanta, Georgia, on July 1, 1893.
 (Before he became president of the United States, William Henry Harrison fathered several children with one of his slaves.
 One of these children was Walter White's grandmother, making Harrison Walter White's great-grandfather.)
 In 1906, he was a witness to race riots in Atlanta, and saw his home come close to being destroyed.
 He only escaped the violence of the day because he was light-complexioned, with blonde hair and blue eyes.